goodrain/rainbond/CONTRIBUTING.md

 # Compile the project

 ```
-# if you have golang environment
+# you must have docker and golang environment

-make build
-# if you have docker environment
+# build all docker image
 make image

-# or
+# build all binary file
 make binary

+# build binary for different os
+GOOS=windows make binary

 # if you what build one component
 make binary WHAT=api
 make image WHAT=api